JamesPaden/css-paged-media-tutorial/README.rst

 * PrinceXML 10 (www.princexml.com)

 The external converters are available for all decent operating systems like MacOS, Windows or Linux.
 The preferred converter for this tool is PDFreactor.
 Both converters are available for evaluation or private purposes for free.
+Antennahouse provides a special "CSS Edition" of its Antennahouse Formatter software as well - however we do not have much experience with this version (in addition to the much higher license fees).

 Basic converter usage